 We cannot expect French servers to understand our out the box requests if we are not fluent in French.
 English is fairly widely spoken by many people, but we cannot expect servers to understand our requests.
 Imagine if you were waiting on tables and someone started talking to you about veganism in Spanish, would your high school Spanish be able to cope?
 Probably not!
 Learning some French or having some useful phrases in French will really help.
 You can find a downloadable French language guide here.

 2. Self cater when you can

 One of the best ways to enjoy good food consistently is to self-cater.
-Get an airbnb or support vegans by booking with Veg Visits.
-When you self-cater you can buy from supermarkets which are increasingly having lots of really fun vegan options or go to one of the many vegan grocery stores that can be found around France.
+Get an Airbnb or support vegans by booking with Veg Visits.
+When you self-cater you can buy from supermarkets that are increasingly having lots of really fun vegan options or go to one of the many vegan grocery stores that can be found around France.